thesupershan/mbed-os/UNITTESTS/README.md

 ## Troubleshooting

-**Problem:** virus protection identifies files generated by CMake as malicious and quarantines the files on Windows.
+**Problem:** Virus protection identifies files generated by CMake as malicious and quarantines the files on Windows.

-* **Solution**: restore the false positive files from the quarantine.
+* **Solution**: Restore the false positive files from the quarantine.